Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 # Lab 05c: Explore real-time analytics in Microsoft Fabric

 ## Lab scenario

-In this lab you'll explore real-time analytics in Microsoft Fabric.
+In this lab, you will explore the process of working with event-driven data in Microsoft Fabric.
+You will start by setting up a workspace and then progress through the creation and management of eventstreams and eventhouses, which are central to capturing and storing event data.
+As you move through the lab, you will query the data captured in the eventhouse for insights.
+Finally, you will clean up your environment by removing the workspace, ensuring that all resources are properly decommissioned.

-## Lab objective
+## Lab Objective

 In this lab, you will perform: